Competition Commission says private patients pay too much

 HCA CHARGES HIGHEST

-BMI, partly owned by South Africa's Netcare and private equity group Apax Partners, is the biggest private operator, with 69 hospitals, while Spire, owned by private equity group Cinven, owns 38.
+BMI, partly owned by South Africa's Netcare (NTCJ.J) and private equity group Apax Partners, is the biggest private operator, with 69 hospitals, while Spire, owned by private equity group Cinven, owns 37.

-HCA International, owned by U.S. group HCA Holdings Inc, charged significantly higher prices than other operators, the CC said, even allowing for higher costs of running its six London-based hospitals.
+HCA International, owned by U.S group HCA Holdings Inc (HCA.N), charged significantly higher prices than other operators, the CC said, even allowing for higher costs of running its six London-based hospitals.

 The three operators also faced little competition from new entrants in the market because of the high costs of setting up a hospital and flat demand for private healthcare services in recent years, it said.